Follow her on Twitter via @patevangelista

 Email her at: firstname.lastname@example.org

-In 2009, she was awarded by the Union Catholique Internationale de la Presse the Titus Brandsma Awardee for Emergent Journalism for trekking “treacherous grounds for journalists."
+Her work in print was awarded by the Union Catholique Internationale de la Presse the Titus Brandsma Awardee for Emergent Journalism for covering “treacherous grounds for journalists."

 More by Patricia Evangelista

 Multimedia and Investigative